mediassarQlikBranch/SimpleFieldSelect/README.md

-Qlik Sense extension for field and variable selections.
+# Qlik Sense extension for field and variable selections.

-This extension is an "all in one" selection component.
+This extension is an "all in one" selection component with many customization properties.
-# Features
+## Features
 - selector for fields and variables
 - supports select only one and default value selection - so when you enter to a document or a sheet, you can have default values selected
 - will fit on one line - you can disable Qlik Sense default header, paddings, margins and do other tricks to enhance standard visualization